MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 NewJsonEnclaveRunRequestWithDefaults instantiates a new JsonEnclaveRunRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetWireguardPublicKey

-`func (o *JsonEnclaveRunRequest) GetWireguardPublicKey() string`

-GetWireguardPublicKey returns the WireguardPublicKey field if non-nil, zero value otherwise.

-### GetWireguardPublicKeyOk

-`func (o *JsonEnclaveRunRequest) GetWireguardPublicKeyOk() (*string, bool)`

-GetWireguardPublicKeyOk returns a tuple with the WireguardPublicKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWireguardPublicKey

-`func (o *JsonEnclaveRunRequest) SetWireguardPublicKey(v string)`

-SetWireguardPublicKey sets WireguardPublicKey field to given value.

-### HasWireguardPublicKey

-`func (o *JsonEnclaveRunRequest) HasWireguardPublicKey() bool`

-HasWireguardPublicKey returns a boolean if a field has been set.

 ### GetPorts